Sale and Assignment of LLC Membership Interests

 An additional consent requirement is found in BOC Section 101.356(c) which provides that, for the most part, “a fundamental business transaction of a limited liability company, or an action that would make it impossible for a limited liability company to carry out the ordinary business of the company, must be approved by the affirmative vote of the majority of all of the company’s members.”

-Accordingly, by virtue of all of the above, it is advisable to accompany an assignment of membership interest with a special meeting of members that approves and ratifies the change.
-All affected parties should sign the minutes.
+Accordingly, it is advisable to accompany an assignment of membership interest with a special meeting of members that approves and ratifies the change.
+One or more LLC resolutions may be produced as well.
+All affected parties (and their spouses, even if non-members) should sign off.

 What category of property is an LLC membership interest?